gitlabhq/gitlab-ci/README.md

 ### Getting help

 * [Feedback and suggestions forum](http://feedback.gitlab.com/forums/176466-general/category/64310-gitlab-ci) is the place to propose and discuss new features for GitLab CI.
+* [Subscriptions from GitLab.com](https://www.gitlab.com/subscription/) have setting up and maintaining GitLab CI as an optional extra.